shakahl/go-schemaless/README.md

 DISCLAIMER

 I do not work for Uber Technologies.
-Everything has been sourced from their materials that they've released on the subject matter (which I am extremely gracious for):

-CREDITS

 VIDEOS